Flow of Grace

 “But by the grace of God I am what I am, and his grace to me has not been ineffective.
 Indeed, I have toiled harder than all of them; not I, however, but the grace of God [that is] with me.” — 1 Corinthians 15:10 (NABRE)

-“For the grace of God has appeared, bringing salvation for all people, training us to renounce ungodliness and worldly passions, and to live self-controlled, upright, and godly lives in the present age, waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ, who gave himself for us to redeem us from all lawlessness and to purify for himself a people for his own possession who are zealous for good works.” — Titus 2:11-14 (ESV)
+“For the grace of God has appeared, bringing salvation to all, training us to renounce impiety and worldly passions and in the present age to live lives that are self-controlled, upright, and godly, while we wait for the blessed hope and the manifestation of the glory of our great God and Savior, Jesus Christ.
+He it is who gave himself for us that he might redeem us from all iniquity and purify for himself a people of his own who are zealous for good deeds.” — Titus 2:11-14 (ESV)

-“You then, my child, be strengthened by the grace that is in Christ Jesus,” — 2 Timothy 2:1 (ESV)
+“You then, my child, be strong in the grace that is in Christ Jesus,” — 2 Timothy 2:1 (NRSVue)

 “Moreover, God is able to make every grace abundant for you, so that in all things, always having all you need, you may have an abundance for every good work.” — 2 Corinthians 9:8 (NABRE)

-“Yet truly, increase in grace and in the knowledge of our Lord and Savior Jesus Christ.
-To him be glory, both now and in the day of eternity.
-Amen.” — 2 Peter 3:18 (CPDV)
+“But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
+To him be the glory both now and to the day of eternity.
+Amen.” — 2 Peter 3:18 (NRSVue)

 Related Quotes